 Why is this theatre at risk?

-Whilst the foyer spaces are currently in use as a pub and a small cinema screen in use as a small-scale entertainment space, the auditorium and stage areas are now in a poor condition and if not brought back into use, there is a strong risk that the auditorium and stage areas will deteriorate further and the venue will be lost permanently to live performance use.
+While the foyer spaces are currently in use as a pub and a small cinema screen is in use as a small-scale entertainment space, the auditorium and stage areas are now in a poor condition and if not brought back into use, there is a strong risk that they will deteriorate further and the venue will be lost permanently for live performance use.

-The London Borough of Waltham Forest is supportive of the scheme and has been successful in an expression of interest to the Mayor of London’s Good Growth fund which has allocated £50,000 towards developing the scheme concept further.
+The London Borough of Waltham Forest has long been supportive of a scheme to see the Granada restored as part of the regeneration of Walthamstow.
+In 2017 it was successful in an expression of interest to the Mayor of London’s Good Growth fund, which allocated £50,000 towards developing a scheme concept.

-The proposals are being taken to Waltham Forest Councillors for approval on 20 March.
-Included within the cabinet report outlining the move to purchase the site is the estimate that once renovated the site could add between £34 to £52 million to the local economy over a ten year period.
+The council report outlining the ambition to purchase the Granada estimated that once renovated the site could add between £34m and £52m to the local economy over a ten-year period.

 Image: Granada Theatre, Nicholas Allott